jbee/purejin/docs/index.md

 However, it makes some strong decisions to keep dependency injection sane.
 Don't fight them.
 Ask why.
 Learn.

-Or you are just one of those unlucky employees getting told to mess things up because business really needs this feature and that.
-Not that they know why it would help.
-The customer asked for it.

 ## What it does
 * provide a type safe fluent API for...